Search: 2412 results

 And there came one or other to David day by day to help him: until it was a great host, like the host of God.

-And on the other side of Jordan, of the Reubenites, and the Gadites, and of the half tribe of Manasseh, with all manner of instruments of war for the battle, an hundred and twenty thousand.
+And from the other side of the Jordan, of the Reubenites, and the Gadites, and of the half tribe of Manasseh, with all manner of weapons of war for battle, a hundred and twenty thousand.

 For all of the gods of the other nations are mere idols, but the LORD fashioned the heavens!